Corrections and comments by Andrei Conovaloff with Koozma J. Tarasoff, Updated July 31, 2023.

 “I learned to be self-sufficient, and to this day I feel there is nothing I can’t do,” she said by phone from Costa Rica, where she now lives.

-* See the section: "Surname Changes in Canada," in Guide to Doukhobor Names & Naming Practices, by Jonathan Kalmakoff.
+* See the section: "Surname Changes in Canada," in Guide to Doukhobor Names & Naming Practices, by Jonathan Kalmakoff.“Being stigmatized has pushed some people away,” he said.
+A major problem is misinformed media like the New York Times.

 Dutchak, Ryan.
 "We've Lost Them Through Assimilation": Ukrainian and Doukhobor Integration in Saskatchewan, 1946-1971, Master's Thesis, Department of History, University of Saskatchewan, October 2020, 119 pages; and